A convertible car seat is a type that comes with several nesting parts, made to be taken out or changed over time.

 However, some people do seem to have significant issues with making this seat secure in their car.
 Whether this is attributable to operator error, design flaws, or just not fitting in specific car models is unclear.
 It’s an important thing to keep in mind when ordering the seat, though – if you can’t make it fit safely in your car, you may need to return it and try another one.

-Although it comes out below Graco’s 4-in-1 car seat because it’s missing a stage, this seat still comes out near the top because of its budget-friendly price.
+Although it comes out below Graco’s 4-in-1 car seat because it’s missing a stage, this seat still comes out near the top of available convertible car seats because of its budget-friendly price and safety features.
 It may be more economical to buy this car seat in addition to a backless booster if you can find a good deal.

-The Graco Extend2Fit car seat is a different breed than many of the others we feature in this article.
+The Graco Extend2Fit car seat is a different breed than many of the other convertible car seats that we feature in this article.
 This car seat has an extension area beneath the seat that allows your child to remain in the rear-facing position for longer.
+Typically, rear facing convertible car seats are mainly intended as an infant car seat.
 The specifications of this car seat are as follows:

 - Extend2Fit foot panel lets your child sit rear-facing for longer than a traditional car seat